 The admission decision is based on past academic performance as measured by grade point average, completed transferable course work, work experience, an essay, and an interview.
 Applicants who meet all admission requirements and have a grade point average of 2.5 or above will be considered for early acceptance.

-The application packet contains instructions for properly completing the admission process.
-Applications may be obtained from the Graziadio School Corporate and External Relations Office, from Pepperdine University graduate campuses, or at the Graziadio School Web site: http://bschool.pepperdine.edu/.
+The online application contains instructions for properly completing the admission process.
+Applications may be obtained at the Graziadio School Web site: http://bschool.pepperdine.edu/.

 The following are requirements for admission to the BSM program: